MiragianCycle/open_stories/index.md

 *Written by @MiragianCycle on Thu 12 Aug 2021 06:00:51 PM +0530*

 ## INTRODUCTION
 The Open Manuscript project is a collaborative writing community, guided by the principles of other open knowledge movements.
 The aim of the project is to allow writers to tackle **Open Prompts** (essentially writing prompts from around the web) together in a inclusive, collaborative, diverse and welcoming space.
-Writers can contribute in a variety of ways - either as a *Writer* or as an *Editor* - using the version control system known as [Git](https://git-scm.com/), or making simple first [pull requests](https://www.firsttimersonly.com/).
-This is an excellent [video tutorial](https://www.youtube.com/watch?v=rgbCcBNZcdQ).
+Writers can contribute using the version control system known as [Git](https://git-scm.com/), or making simple first [pull requests](https://www.firsttimersonly.com/).
+This is an excellent [video tutorial](https://www.youtube.com/watch?v=rgbCcBNZcdQ) introducing the basic concepts.
+It's easy - if I can do it, so can you!

 Every week, I ([MiragianCycle](https://theena.net/)), will attempt a short story based on a prompt.
 The entire writing session will be recorded, sans voice, and made available on YouTube; the manuscript for each prompt then made available on this repo.